-Julia is passionate about effective environmental policy.
-She applies novel methods to identify successful policies and advocates for new approaches where previous policies have failed.
-Nothing thrills Julia more than to see decision-makers advance science-backed policies that are new and promising.
-Thus, much of her research is designed with policymakers in mind.
+Julia is passionate about effective ocean conservation policy.
+She applies novel methods to identify successful conservation interventions and advocates for new approaches where previous policies have failed.
+Nothing thrills Julia more than to see decision-makers advance science-backed policies and approaches that are new and promising.
+Thus, much of her research is designed with policymakers and practitioners in mind.

 Julia also holds a Bachelor of Science degree from Dalhousie University.
 During her time at Dalhousie, she interned at the Bermuda Institute of Ocean Sciences where she completed her honours research in coral reef reproduction and recruitment under the supervision of Dr. Samantha de Putron.
 After graduating she went on to work as a research assistant in the Bahamas looking at invasive lionfish, she analyzed ancient deep-sea sponges on the Flemish Cap with the Canadian Department of Fisheries and Oceans, and she worked on Heron Island in Australia where she assisted a University of Queensland Ph.D. student in examining surgeonfish grazing impacts.